-Conflict between states comes at a great cost (Pinker, 2011; Goldstein, 2011; Pond, 2017; Neuenkirch and Neumeier, 2016), yet we observe that states fail to agree on a settlement before engaging in a war or imposing economic sanctions.
+Conflict between states comes at a great cost (Goldstein, 2011; Pond, 2017; Neuenkirch and Neumeier, 2016), yet we observe that states fail to agree on a settlement before engaging in a war or imposing economic sanctions.
 This puzzle motivates extensive research into the conditions for the onset of and prospects for success in conflict in international relations (Bas and Schub, 2018; Gartzke et al., 2017).
 To this end, scholars have developed a number of theories to understand how conflict between states unfolds, focusing on the role of economic cost, audience cost, uncertainty and signalling (Bas and Schub, 2018; Gartzke et al., 2017).
 In this article, we build on this literature and offer a unified framework, with a complex understanding of uncertainty, clear specification of the role of signalling and sharp empirical predictions.
 Effectively, this article answers the call for "greater precision" (Bas and Schub, 2018) in research on conflict in international relations and creates a unified platform on which further empirical and theoretical work can develop.

 In this article, we propose a crisis bargaining model, in which the probability of success of a threat and engagement in a coercion is not only influenced by domestic audience and economic cost, but also by the varying uncertainty in a state's belief about the costs and benefits of the opposing party.
 Our model contributes to existing literature in three ways.
 First, we distinguish the constraining role of information and costs - either economic or audience - as separate mechanisms in determining states' behaviour.
 Second, we offer a crisis bargaining model that derives success and engagement probabilities formally, which allows for easy application to various conflict scenarios.
 We explore the model outcomes across various values of the parameters, leading to a number of propositions on the effects of economic costs, audience costs and uncertainty on the conflict's onset and outcome.
+Third, we asses the impact of an exogenous shock, during the bargaining process, that leads to an update in the players' beliefs and a shift in the values of the parameters.
 Finally, we make the code of all our analyses available in a user-friendly and well-documented archive, thereby inviting other researchers to adjust our baseline conditions and generate own predictions with our crisis bargaining model.